-Why I hate the term “clean eating” and why this dietitian doesn’t eat clean.
+Why I hate the phrase “clean eating” and why I don’t eat clean.

 Clean eating.
 What does that even mean?